Glareone/NoSQL-Databases-MongoDB/README.md

 **Pay attention.
 Orders of the methods matter!
 It matters when you use directly with a driver.
 But using with a cursor it doesn't matter, cursor place it in the right order for you under the hood!**

+#### Cursors.
+Projection.
+##### Projection for objects and embedded documents:
+* Using projection you can control which data returned.
+What does it mean?
+It means how we extract the data fields.
+To do that you have to pass second argument to `find`.
+First one is responsible for the filter criteria.
+`db.movies.find({}, {name: 1, genres: 1, runtime: 1, rating: 1, image: 0}).pretty()` -- all fields which are not mentioned here (or if they were mentioned explicitly with 0) - are not included.
+* There are one exception - _id field.
+It is included if you don't specify it with 1.
+You can exclude it  set to 0 explicitly:
+ `db.movies.find({}, {name: 1, genres: 1, runtime: 1, rating: 1, image: 0, _id: 0}).pretty()`
+* you could also project for embedded documents:
+ `db.movies.find({}, {"schedule.time": 1}).pretty()` - will return you a schedule embedded document only with mentioned field.
+Other fields will not be included.

+##### Projection for arrays:

+#### Cursors. $slice.

 </details>